lana-20/charles-setup/README.md

+NOTE: This repo has been refurbished and published on Medium: https://medium.com/@begunova/charles-proxy-setup-for-desktops-and-mobile-devices-03c3fd28f882.

 # Configure Charles Web Proxy on Desktops and Smartphones

 Some test cycles require extended logging of the internet traffic from/to your device or a connection routed through a proxy server.
 For that purpose, we work with some proxy server software, such as Charles Web Proxy.